pinellolab/MotifRaptor/README.md

 ## Overview

 ##### Motivation:
-Genome-wide association studies (GWAS) have identified thousands of trait-associated common genetic variants, but their functional interpretation is still challenging.
-Transcription factors (TFs) are important in regulating gene expression and their binding sites can be modulated by these variants, however we currently lack a systematic understanding on how this mechanism contributes to a phenotype.
+Genome-wide association studies (GWAS) have identified thousands of common trait-associated genetic variants but interpretation of their function remains challenging.
+These genetic variants can overlap the binding sites of transcription factors (TFs) and therefore could alter gene expres-sion.
+However, we currently lack a systematic understanding on how this mechanism contrib-utes to phenotype.
 ##### Results:
-We present Motif-Raptor, a TF-centric computational tool that integrates sequence-based predictive models, chromatin accessibility, gene expression datasets and GWAS summary statistics to systematically investigate how TFs are affected by genetic variants.
-Given trait associated non-coding variants, Motif-Raptor recovers relevant cell types and critical TFs to drive hypotheses regarding their mechanism of action.
-We tested Motif-Raptor on complex traits such as Rheumatoid Arthritis and Red Blood Cell Count and showed its capability in prioritizing relevant cell types, potential regulatory TFs and non-coding SNPs which have been previously characterized and validated.
+We present Motif-Raptor, a TF-centric computational tool that integrates sequence-based predic-tive models, chromatin accessibility, gene expression datasets and GWAS summary statistics to systematically investigate how TF function is affected by genetic variants.
+Given trait associated non-coding variants, Motif-Raptor can recover relevant cell types and critical TFs to drive hy-potheses regarding their mechanism of action.
+We tested Motif-Raptor on complex traits such as rheumatoid arthritis and red blood cell count and demonstrated its ability to prioritize relevant cell types, potential regulatory TFs and non-coding SNPs which have been previously characterized and validated.